Lagrange multiplier and Wess-Zumino variable as large extra dimensions in the torus universe: Conclusion

 With the help of this toy model, in the main part of this article, we constrain the particle on the hyper-surface of a three-torus in a four dimensional configuration space.
 Because of the second-class constraints which are imposed on such a particle, the particle will live on a six-dimensional phase-space or three-dimensional configuration space.
-Then, using the symplectic formalism and embedding the phase-space to an extended one, to the particle's motion degrees of freedom we add two more ones.
+Then, using the symplectic formalism and embedding phase-space to an extended one, to the particle's degrees of freedom we add two more ones.
 These degrees of freedom are equivalent to two second-class constraints, gauged in the final model.
-By constructing the main brackets of the phase-space, we obtain classic and quantum mechanics of the particle, from which we can interpret deviations occurred from classic and quantum mechanics in $\mathbb{R}^{3}$ space due to the topology of the torus.
+By constructing the main brackets of the phase-space, we obtain classical and quantum mechanics of the particle, from which we can interpret deviations occurred from classical and quantum mechanics in $\mathbb{R}^{3}$ space due to the topology of the torus.
 Hence, we can say that the effect of the topology $ S^{1}\times S^{1}\times S^{1} $ on Dirac brackets, leads to the presence of the particle on a three dimensional manifold, i.e. the particle travels on the surface of the 3-torus and is not floated in its bulk.
-The obtained quantum mechanics can be investigated by studying the energy spectrum of the free particle in the model.
-In the gauged particle's quantum mechanics which is affected by the space topology, main commutation relations change basically.
-So, even in the free particle's Schrodinger equation of motion, there will be an added potential which makes the corresponding energy spectrum discrete.
-Hence, by investigating the free particle's energy spectrum and comparing with the very spectrum which is obtained via quantum mechanics of the model, we can determine the corresponding parameters accurately.
+Thus, obtained quantum mechanics can be investigated by studying the energy spectrum of the free particle in the model.
+In the gauged particle's quantum mechanics which is affected by the space topology, the main commutation relations change fundamentally.
+So, even in the free particle's \text{Schr\"odinger} equation, there will be an added potential which makes the corresponding energy spectrum discrete.
+Hence, by investigating the free particle's energy spectrum and comparing with the very spectrum which is obtained via quantum mechanics of the model, one can determine the corresponding parameters.

-Another research work in cosmology can be done with the help of above model to obtain the proposed corrections from MOND theory.
-Using the equations of motion obtained from the gauged Hamiltonian, we gain the modified form of the Newton's second law.
-The obtained correction terms in our model can be compared with the cosmological observations for investigating MOND, and at the same time, it verifies the MOND theoretically.
+Another research work in cosmology can be done with the help of this model to obtain the proposed corrections from modified Newtonian dynamics.
+Using the equations of motion obtained from the gauged Hamiltonian, we gained the modified form of Newton's second law.
+We also showed that these correction terms are not only emerged via the intrinsic curvature of the universe, and they also arose from the constrained structure of the model.
+The obtained correction terms in our model can be compared with the cosmological observations to investigate MOND.